Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADServicePrincipalPolicy.md

 ## PARAMETERS

 ### -ObjectId
-The object Id of the Application
+Specifies the object Id of the application.

 ```yaml
 Type: String